 The Trustees received neither remuneration for their services nor reimbursement for travel expenses in the year.
-(2019-nil).
+(2020 : nil).
+Key Management are all volunteers and did not receive remuneration during the year (2020: £nil).
+Volunteers are reimbursed travel expenses during the year.

-No trustee or other person related to the charity had any personal interest in any transaction entered into by the charity during the year (2019- nil).
+No trustee or other person related to the charity had any personal interest in any transaction entered into by the charity during the year (2020- nil).